suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-parameter-component-metadata {#suit-parameter-component-metadata}

-In some instances, a system may need to know the file metadata for a component.
+In some instances, a system needs to know the file metadata for a component.
 This metadata can include:

 * creator
 * creation time